-Answer: There were a couple of prominent men in the Bible named Zechariah (alternate spelling Zacharias or Zachariah).
+There are a few prominent men in the Bible named Zechariah (alternate spelling Zacharias or Zachariah).
 One was an Old Testament prophet who prophesied in the days of Haggai and who wrote the book of Zechariah (Ezra 5:1; Zechariah 1:1).
 This prophet is also mentioned by Jesus as having been murdered by the rebellious and disobedient Jews of his day (Matthew 23:35).
-The other prominent Zechariah was a priest, the father of John the Baptist (Luke 1:5).
+Another prominent Zechariah was a king of the northern kingdom of Israel (2 Kings 15:8).
+King Zechariah was a wicked man, the last of Jehu’s doomed dynasty, and he was assassinated after only six months on the throne.
+And, finally, there is the priest Zechariah, the father of John the Baptist (Luke 1:5).
 It will be this Zechariah discussed in this article.

 Zechariah is actually the first person mentioned in connection with the Christmas story.
 The book of Luke records that Zechariah and his wife, Elizabeth, were righteous, God-honoring people who had no children and were well past childbearing years (Luke 1:6–7).
 Zechariah, as part of his priestly duties in the temple, was chosen to enter the Holy Place to burn incense before the Lord (verse 8).
 While he was ministering in the temple to the Lord, the angel Gabriel appeared to him and told him that he and Elizabeth had been chosen by God to have a son who would be the forerunner of the Messiah (verse 17).
 They were to consecrate their son as a servant of God and were to name him John.